todogroup/ospology/GOVERNANCE.md

 Making community work requires input and effort from everyone.

 Maintainers should:
-* (1) Actively participate in PR reviews and respond in a timely fahsion
+* (1) Actively participate in PR reviews and respond in a timely fashion
 * (2) Be ready to moderate OSPOlogy meetings and/or regional TODO calls, if necessary.
 * (3) Review / approve / decline contributions from other contributors